 Signal interoperability

-AICA signals to standard ROS messages
+AICA signals to common ROS messages

 Component name | Input signal type | Output message type |